A-De-Angelis/AutoClaim-AutoRoll-AutoReact-MudaeBot/README.md

-# Mudae AutoRoll AutoClaim AutoReact
+# Mudae AutoRoll AutoClaim AutoReact [Broken for now]
 ### Original by GDiazFentanes, Updated by Ray

 ## Introduction